5280Ty/redshift-labs/infra-projects/README.md

 • VLAN isolation for vulnerable devices
 • Wireless segmentation and non broadcast SSID experimentation

-Everything is kept high level to avoid exposing sensitive details.
+Everything is written to avoid exposing sensitive details.
 The goal is transparency without sacrificing security.

 This repo stays focused on truthful documentation rather than idealized diagrams.
 If something breaks, gets reworked, or turns out to be a bad idea, that gets logged.
 Infrastructure is never static.
 This repo follows the same rule.